Imagined community: Context and influence

+In the Chinese edition of Imagined Communities, Wu Rwei-Ren, the Chinese-language translator of Anderson's book, states in the preface that the immediate impetus for Benedict Anderson—who was born in a Western missionary family inside China, and had long engaged in the study of Southeast Asian affairs—to write this work, was the outbreak of the Third Indochina War in 1978–1979 among China, Vietnam, and Cambodia.
+In particular light of the event, the concerned Benedict Anderson had taken the time into historical, intellectual depth to ask himself: Why the power of nationalism could drive three Asian communist states, in the midst of the Cold War, to take up arms against one another on the battlefield in violent, bloody conflict.

 Benedict Anderson arrived at his theory because he felt neither Marxist nor liberal theory adequately explained nationalism.

 Anderson falls into the "historicist" or "modernist" school of nationalism along with Ernest Gellner and Eric Hobsbawm in that he posits that nations and nationalism are products of modernity and have been created as means to political and economic ends.
 This school opposes the primordialists, who believe that nations, if not nationalism, have existed since early human history.
 Imagined communities can be seen as a form of social constructionism on par with Edward Said's concept of imagined geographies.

 In contrast to Gellner and Hobsbawm, Anderson is not hostile to the idea of nationalism, nor does he think that nationalism is obsolete in a globalizing world.
 Anderson values the utopian element in nationalism.

 According to Harald Bauder, the concept of imagined communities remains highly relevant in a contemporary context of how nation-states frame and formulate their identities about domestic and foreign policy, such as policies towards immigrants and migration.
 According to Euan Hague, "Anderson's concept of nations being 'imagined communities' has become standard within books reviewing geographical thought".